Skip to content

 • Charge time – 10-80% in 21 minutes

-Confusingly, Audi offers both fuel-powered and battery-powered A6s, with the latter marked out by its e-tron branding.
+Audi offers both fuel-powered and battery-powered A6s, with the latter marked out by its e-tron branding.
 Unlike older A6 models, the new e-tron is a five-door, with a boot lid that lifts with the rear windscreen, giving excellent access to its spacious cargo area.
-Passenger accommodation is equally impressive, with lots of room for front and rear passengers to lounge about.
+Passenger accommodation is equally impressive, with lots of room for front and rear occupants to lounge about.
 The space is handy too, considering your passengers will only have 21 minutes to stretch out while you grab a 10-80% recharge at up to 270kW.
+Audi's e-tron – really just a rebadged Porsche Taycan – does slightly pip the A6 with a 320kW charge rate.

 Shop used Audi electric cars for sale